Itcomp-dev/ITC002A-Typescript-Labs/LAB3 - Modules and Namespaces.md

 	> Altough we sperated our elements (types, variables and functions) into separate files, the TS show no error and that's because no file have an import statement and as result everything is considered in the **global scope**.

 ### Exporting
+Once we use an export , we define our module that is scoped to the file:

 1. Open  `models.ts`  file  and add an export eyword for every type declaration, example: